Merzasphor/MWSE/docs/source/guides/storing-data.md

 	return tes3.player.data.myMod
 end

---- This function will handle update the player's Current
+--- This function will handle updating the player's Current
 --- karma level, and handle if it passes over -100 or 100
 ---@param delta integer
 local function modKarma(delta)